 Jane Austen's Emma, starring Romola Garai

-What Jane Austen does show us, repeatedly, is that Mr. Knightley, prior to his recognition of his own feelings, is often exasperated that Emma does not live up to her potential as a young lady of both rank and substance.
+However, help is on the way.
+Jane Austen shows us, repeatedly, that her good friend and neighbor Mr. Knightley, prior to his recognition of his own feelings, is often exasperated that Emma does not live up to her potential as a young lady of both rank and substance.
 Unlike Jane Fairfax, she does not apply herself to music.
 She has tried her hand at art and given up too soon.
 Nor does she read books with any degree of persistence, as her governess Miss Taylor, now Mrs. Weston, had long urged.
 She allowed her personal likes and dislikes to show through in her relationships, sometimes negatively, e.g. with Miss Bates and Jane Fairfax.
-But nowhere is there the slightest hint that her behavior comes within a gentry mile of Romola Garai’s giddy teenager performance, flouncing and flopping about -- especially compared to the conduct expected of a young lady in the role of head-of-household in a position of society in Regency England.
+But nowhere is there the slightest hint that her behavior comes within a gentry mile of Romola Garai’s juvenile teenagerish performance, flouncing and flopping about -- especially compared to the conduct expected of a young lady in the role of head-of-household in a position of society in Regency England.
 Such behavior would be more likely expected from a Harriet Smith or some other girl from Mrs. Goddard’s school.

-None of the four Jane Austen biographies I have read leads me to believe that Austen would create such an Emma.
+None of the four Jane Austen biographies I have read leads me to believe that Austen would create an Emma such the one portrayed by Romola Garai.
 Indeed, the opposite is the case.
 Though poor herself in later life, because her father was a clergyman Austen’s family was of the gentry class.
 Her mother was related to aristocracy, albeit distantly.
 As such, the custom of the times was that even lesser gentry would have been occasionally included in balls and gatherings of local aristocrats.
 In later life Jane frequented Godmersham, the estate of her brother Edward, made rich by adoption and inheritance into the wealthy Knight family.
 Her uncle and aunt, James and Jane Leigh-Perrot had money.
 The point is, Jane Austen knew quite well how people of that class conducted themselves.

 Relevant to Emma’s situation, young people, especially someone in Emma’s position, were expected to grow up more quickly and take on responsibility at an earlier age than today.
 For example, Jane Austen’s brothers Francis and Charles both entered the Royal Naval Academy at age 12 and went to sea as midshipmen at age 14 and 15 respectively.
 (Both eventually rose to the rank of admiral.)
 By comparison, Emma is 20 at the beginning of the novel and had, for a considerable time (as she points out to Harriet), been mistress of her father’s manor.
 From EnglishHistoryAuthors.com, “the role of an estate’s mistress was the equivalent of, depending on the size of the estate, managing a small hotel to being the CEO of a major corporation.”
 The behavior portrayed by Romola Garai is that of giddy 21st century teenager, not that of a Regency manor hostess.

-Many Jane Austen enthusiasts would go the other way -- the movie misses the mark with respect to authenticity; some would say here and there, and a few, rather badly.
-While I agree that there were many departures from the novel noted by many familiar with Jane Austen's works -- in casting, script, direction and acting -- it was nevertheless a production worth watching, albeit a bit painfully so at times.
+Many Jane Austen enthusiasts feel that the movie misses the mark with respect to authenticity; some would say here and there, and a few, rather badly.
+Like them, I agree that there were many departures from the novel noted by many familiar with Jane Austen's works -- in casting, script, direction and acting.
+Having said that, it was nevertheless a production worth watching, albeit a bit painfully so at times.
 In particular, the sets, locations and costumes were beautiful and the music was lovely.
 There was enough of the original to keep one hoping that it would all somehow end well.
 But, as one who respects Austen as one of the English language’s most beloved writers, it leaves me wishing for a truer effort.
 I can only speak for myself, but I suspect that for many devoted Jane Austen fans what we most long to see is a faithful rendering to screen of the essence of the author’s story and characters, not a reinterpretation targeted to modern language and cultural idioms.

-Many of us might judge the Kate Beckensale 1996 A&E production, with screenplay by Andrew Davies, as the most true-to-the-novel performance to date, a script that preserves much of the author’s dialog.
+Many of us might judge the Kate Beckensale 1996 ITV/A&E production, with an outstanding screenplay by Andrew Davies, as the most true-to-the-novel performance to date, a script that preserves much of the author’s dialog.
+Gwyneth Paltrow's version of about the same time was decent, but also fell short of the Beckensale/Davies production.
 Without question adjustments must be made to fit the needs of a presentation that is both visual and spoken as well as limited as to time.
-Yet despite the compressed nature of the A&E version, with many scenes left out and others combined for brevity, Davies’ screenplay and Beckensale’s portrayal managed to capture, for me, the essence of Jane Austen’s Emma with a degree of refinement and understanding of Austens’s original regrettably missing in Romola Garai’s giddy, and at times silly, performance.
+Yet despite the compressed nature of the two hour Davies script, with many scenes left out and others combined for brevity, Davies’ screenplay and Beckensale’s portrayal managed to capture, for me, the essence of Jane Austen’s Emma with a degree of refinement and understanding of Austen's original regrettably missing in Romola Garai’s giddy, and at times silly, performance.